-The sunrise is spectacular on the savannah (take a peek at this if you need convincing!).
+The sunrise is spectacular on the savannah.
 The early morning provides a great opportunity to see animals out and about as it is cooler and their day is just starting.
 Take advantage of these morning hours to appreciate all that the African bush has to offer.

 Round-off the morning with a hearty breakfast including fresh fruits, cereals, bacon and eggs and home-baked bread.